 Of course, there are many first-time mummies, which are naturally confident and able to lift up their tops and feed away.
 But for those who need a bit more privacy, the very thought of breastfeeding in public can be daunting and overwhelming and there is a constant struggle inside between wanting so much to continue breastfeeding knowing the wonderful benefits for baby, but being put off by not feeling comfortable to feed anytime, anywhere.
 I for one, contemplated stopping after three months because I feared offending people in restaurants and cafes and even crept off to a quiet corner (and once a toilet) every time I wanted to nurse Jason.

 However, we all know, it doesn't have to be this way and it's all a matter of perspective.
 We as mummies are nurturing our babies and giving them one of the best gifts we can offer in addition to our love and care.
 This does not stop when we leave the house and inside, we should feel at peace with that.
 In all the time I have breastfed Jason (over two and a half years), I have never received a disapproving look or heard a negative comment.
-As soon as I wore my MamaBib, I immediately felt confident as I knew I was covered, it blended in and my baby was free and out in the open - he wasn't under a big, silky, floral number that screamed out "hey everyone, I'm breastfeeding"!
+As soon as I wore my MamaBib, I immediately felt confident as I knew I was covered, it blended in and my baby was free and out in the open - he wasn't under a big, silky, floral breastfeeding cover that screamed out "hey everyone, I'm breastfeeding"!
 Soon after using it, I was travelling all over Europe without any limitation whatsoever.

 From over two years of experience, I learned there is a simple art to breastfeeding in public and here are my personal tips and thought patterns.